 We are very fortunate at The Elms to sit within a 45 acre campus which includes a dedicated woodland space for Forest Schools; delivered as part of our core curriculum in Pre-School and beyond.
 Some schools provide weekly swimming lessons, at The Elms our onsite swimming pool provides the opportunity for weekly lessons from age 6.
 Our sports provision is also vast with sports coaching and activities far beyond the PE curriculum.

 Before and After School

 The balance of work and childcare can be a stretch for busy families.
 If this sounds relatable, the provision of before and after school care is an important factor when comparing primary school places.
 At The Elms, wrap-around care is an ideal option for working parents.
 The breakfast club starts from 7.30am or morning care from 8am, there is also after school care between the hours of 3.15pm and 6.00pm where pupils can take part in enjoyable, supervised activities with their friends.
 An extensive after school club programme, available from Reception, provides opportunities for children to discover new hobbies.

 Primary school admissions processes for state schools and private schools are different.
 At The Elms, we welcome registrations for primary school places all year round, though we encourage you to apply for a school place as early as possible to ensure availability.

-If you would like to find out more about joining The Elms in Pre-School, Reception or other Infant and Junior year groups, from September 2020, our upcoming Open Morning on Saturday 7th March is the perfect opportunity to explore the school.
-To book your Open Morning place or arrange a personal tour, please contact our Admissions Manager, Hayley Grange, email@example.com 0115 849 4940.
+If you would like to find out more about joining The Elms in Pre-School, Reception or other Infant and Junior year groups, from September 2020, please contact our Admissions Manager, Mrs Hayley Grange, email@example.com 0115 849 4940.
 Places are now very limited.